telavivmakers/geek_code/README.md

 [Click here to see Version 0.3 on the web!](https://www.cs.cmu.edu/afs/cs/user/scotts/ftp/bulgarians/geek-code.html "This is perhaps the oldest still surviving example of Geek Code on the web!")

 Version 1.0 was released about 4 months after 0.3 on July 17, 1993 and added several more categories as well as the rules for cross-overs and variables.
-1.0.1 was a bug-fix released later that day.
+1.0.1 was a bugfix released later that day.

 [Click here to see Version 1.0.1 here!](http://www.textfiles.com/100/codegeek.txt)